njalooo/ethz-vpn-connect/README.md

 Alternatively choose any location and edit the shell script.

+Alternatively to providing the token secret, you can edit the Script: line 7: remove `--token-mode=totp --token-secret=sha1:base32:$TOKEN`, remove line 10 and 4.
+With this option you will be prompted for your OTP token each time you connect.

 Make sure the filepermissions for the secret files are `chmod og-rwx /secrets/*.secret`, and that the files are owned by `chown root:root /secrets/*.secret`

 Edit the `ethz-vpn` shell script, and change your username on line 7 to match your ETH-Kürzel